sixeyed/docker-kube-workshop/part-1.md

 kubectl get all
 ```

 The deployment creates two pods each running a single Nginx container, and a service of type `LoadBalancer` which maps port `8081` on the host to the pod port `80`.
+Docker for Mac and Windows creates a software load balancer which receives traffic on the host and distributes it to the pods.

 > Browse to [localhost:8081](http://localhost:8081) to see Nginx running.